Alquimia-ai/fair-forge/examples/README.md

 ```

 ## Humanity Metric
-For this type of metric we are trying to measure how 'human' does it feel to talk with the assistant.
-In order to properly handle this several metric are taken into account

-- `Emotional entropy`: Following [Psychological Metrics for Dialog evaluations](https://arxiv.org/pdf/2305.14757) we used the [NRC Emotion Lexicon Dataset](https://nrc-publications.canada.ca/eng/view/object/?id=0b6a5b58-a656-49d3-ab3e-252050a7a88c) that gives for each word in a given vocabulary a set of emotions, which are motivated by [Plutchik Wheel of emotions](https://www.6seconds.org/2025/02/06/plutchik-wheel-emotions/).
-Then given the answer from the assistant we find a emotional distribution that basically says the probability of each of the 8 emotions to appear in the assistant real answer.
-Finally the [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of that emotion distribution is calculated.
-- `Ground truth spearman`: Using the same dataset from before we calculate the emotional distribution from the assistant answer and the emotional distribution from the ground truth assistant answer, we then use spearman's correlation to study how well does the emotion of the assistant aligns to the expected emotion

 #### Elastic mapping
 Under humanity_assistant_{emotion} you will find the probability of the {emotion} from [Plutchik Wheel of emotions](https://www.6seconds.org/2025/02/06/plutchik-wheel-emotions/) that appears in the assistant answer